xi/apca-introduction/analysis.md

 Given that model, WCAG 2.x is on the lower (darker) end of possible exponents, while APCA goes to the other (lighter) extreme.

+It seems reasonable to use a lower exponent for light-on-dark color pairs.
+First, because the background color itself is often a significant part of the lighting conditions, and second, because some software automatically switches to dark mode at night.
+Surprisingly, APCA does the exact opposite and uses higher exponents in that situation.

 ## Spatial frequency

 Smaller text is generally harder to read than bigger text.
 In a more general